 Not all web design agencies design mobile optimised websites as a prerequisite.
 Meaning this is something that web design companies may charge extra for, as it involves them to essentially create and develop two different website designs altogether.

-With that said, it’s not essential that every business needs a mobile optimised design.
-You should really only consider a separate mobile design if your website has lots of mobile and desktop users visiting it.
+With that said, it’s not essential that every business needs a mobile optimised design, you just need to ask why you need one.
+Therefore, you should really only consider a separate mobile design if your website has lots of mobile and desktop users visiting it.
 Meaning a responsive website may just be enough, to begin with.

 Implementing a separate mobile website

 To implement a mobile optimised website, you must know what you’re doing, as it could damage your SEO if implemented incorrectly.